...

 When you buy a mutual fund, you own a share of the fund and benefit from its performance.
 Mutual funds can vary in terms of their objectives (such as growth, income, or value), strategies (such as active or passive), fees (such as load or no-load), and risks (such as aggressive or conservative).

-Mutual funds are generally considered medium-risk, medium-reward investments because they offer diversification but also incur costs and fees.
+Mutual funds are generally considered medium-risk, medium-reward investments because they offer diversification but incur costs and fees.

 Exchange-traded funds (ETFs)